grefl/learn/algorithms/lectures/s01e14/notes.md

 Another solution is too make an array that is so big that it is less likely to end up with collisions.

 We will need a large array.
 About n^2 in length

+#### Pros

+- works well for small sizes of n elements

+#### Cons

+- Bad for large sizes of n elements.
+1 million squared will be too much memory.